SoVinceble/GADSLeaderBoard/README.md

 # GADS 2020 Leaderboard

-This is aproject from Google Developer Scholarship.
+This is aproject from Google Africa Developer Scholarship.

 ## Screenshots
 <p float="left">